Endarterectomy

 Endarterectomy is a surgical procedure to remove the atheromatous plaque material, or blockage, in the lining of an artery constricted by the buildup of deposits.
 It is carried out by separating the plaque from the arterial wall.
+These procedures are commonly performed in the carotid arteries, pulmonary arteries, coronary arteries, branches of the aorta, and femoral arteries.
+The goal is for the patient to have restored circulation and avoid complications associated with a lack of oxygen by removing the plaque.